Father Le Loutre's War: Siege of Grand Pré

-Two months later, on November 27, 1749, 300 Mi'kmaq, Maliseet, and Acadians attacked Fort Vieux Logis, recently established by the British in the Acadian community of Grand Pré.
+Two months later, on November 27, 1749, 300 Mi'kmaq, Wolastoqey, and Acadians attacked Fort Vieux Logis, recently established by the British in the Acadian community of Grand Pré.
 The fort was under the command of Captain Handfield.
 The Native and Acadian militia killed the sentries (guards) who were firing on them.
 The Natives then captured Lieutenant John Hamilton and eighteen soldiers under his command, while surveying the fort's environs.
 After the British soldiers were captured, the native and Acadian militias made several attempts over the next week to lay siege to the fort before breaking off the engagement.
 Gorham's Rangers was sent to relieve the fort.
 When he arrived, the militia had already departed with the prisoners.
 The prisoners spent several years in captivity before being ransomed.
 There was no fighting over the winter months, which was common in frontier warfare.

 1750–1751

 Battle at St. Croix

 Fort Edward in 1753.
 In an effort to further consolidate control, John Gorham was dispatched to establish the blockhouse at Pisiquid.

 The following spring, on March 18, 1750, John Gorham and his Rangers left Fort Sackville (at present day Bedford, Nova Scotia), under orders from Governor Cornwallis, to march to Piziquid (present day Windsor, Nova Scotia).
 Gorham's mission was to establish a blockhouse at Pisiquid, which became Fort Edward, and to seize the property of Acadians who had participated in the siege of Grand Pré.

 Arriving at about noon on March 20 at the Acadian village of Five Houses beside the St. Croix River, Gorham and his men found all the houses deserted.
 Seeing a group of Mi'kmaq hiding in the bushes on the opposite shore, the Rangers opened fire.
 The skirmish deteriorated into a siege, with Gorham's men taking refuge in a sawmill and two of the houses.
 During the fighting, the Rangers suffered three wounded, including Gorham, who sustained a bullet in the thigh.
 As the fighting intensified, a request was sent back to Fort Sackville for reinforcements.

 Responding to the call for assistance on March 22, Governor Cornwallis ordered Captain Clapham's and Captain St. Loe's Regiments, equipped with two field guns, to join Gorham at Piziquid.
 The additional troops and artillery turned the tide for Gorham and forced the Mi'kmaq to withdraw.

 Gorham proceeded to present-day Windsor and forced Acadians to dismantle their church – Notre Dame de l'Assomption – so that Fort Edward could be built in its place.